thomasdye12/T3ChatIOS/README.md

 If you are Theo, I wanna say I hope this is okay, if not please get in touch and I will take it down, but keep up the good work with the website and youtube, you have inspired me as a 21 year old dev who's background is in IOS and is now unemployed here in the UK.

+Current working features:
+Chat - supports only two models right now but more can be added easy - looking for an API for the info

+chat history  - view all conversations history, no support for uploads and attachments yet.
+Chats are added to your account now

+I Think thats it, right now.

+I am working on the following: saving chats to your account pinning and unpinning chats more models other stuff that I can't remember

 If anyone has info on the following it would be helpful,